-The proof of this theorem uses Theorem \ref{T1} along with the following result on simplicity of zeroes for nontrivial solutions of doubly asymmetric equations, both with respect to the operator and the nonlinearity.
+This section is devoted to the proof of a result on simplicity of zeroes for nontrivial solutions of doubly asymmetric equations, both with respect to the operator and to nonlinearity.

 \begin{teor} Let $a, b, L, \mu, \nu > 0$.
 If $u \in W_0^{1,p}(0,L)$ is a nontrivial weak solution of

 then the zeroes of $u$ are simple. \end{teor}

 Before proving this theorem, we point out that eigenfunctions corresponding to the Dirichlet eigenvalues of $-\Delta_{p}^{a,b}$ other than $\lambda_{1,p}^{a,b}(0,L)$ necessarily change sign.
 Precisely, we have: